Public Works

 Receive Project Updates

-As we get closer to construction, we will send updates out to the project’s email list.
-Sign up for emailed updates online, or email us at public.works@co.chelan.wa.us.
+As we get closer to construction, we will send updates out on the county's e-newsletter.

 Questions?